Evaluating Distributed Execution of Workloads: Introduction

-Among the workflow systems developed to support scientific research~\cite{taylor2007workflows}, we choose Swift because of its modular design, its integration with at least three pilot systems (Coaster~\cite{hategan2011coasters}, Falkon~\cite{raicu2007falkon}, and Jets~\cite{wozniak2013jets}), and the access to its developers.
-In principle, we could have used any other workflow system or tool implementing distributed executions but we might have incurred in greater engineering effort.
+In this paper, we present the integration of AIMES with Swift~\cite{wilde2011swift}.
+While both systems are capable of end-to-end distributed execution of multi-task workloads, AIMES lacks some of the workflow management capabilities offered by Swift, while Swift lacks some of AIMES's execution coordination capabilities for diverse resources.
+Among the workflow systems developed to support scientific research~\cite{taylor2007workflows}, we choose Swift because of its modular design, its integration with at least three pilot systems (Coasters~\cite{hategan2011coasters}, Falkon~\cite{raicu2007falkon}, and JETS~\cite{wozniak2013jets}), and access to its developers.
+In principle, we could have used any other workflow system or tool implementing distributed execution but we might have incurred in greater engineering effort.

-Once integrated, AIMES and Swift combine their distinctive capabilities enabling the execution of heterogeneous workloads on heterogeneous resources.
+The integrated AIMES and Swift combine their distinctive capabilities enabling the execution of heterogeneous workloads on heterogeneous resources.
 We describe the integration of the two systems by highlighting architectural and functional difference and similarities.
 We perform experiments to compare the performance of diverse execution strategies separately with Swift and AIMES, and we profile and emulate the execution of a real-life workflow with the integrated systems.

-The analysis of AIMES and Swift, the description of their integration, and the experimental evaluations contribute towards the development of a quantitative model of distributed executions, and offer insight in how to effectively integrate independent middleware components.
+Analysis of AIMES and Swift, description of their integration, and experimental evaluations contribute towards developing a quantitative model of distributed execution, and offer insight in how to effectively integrate independent middleware components.
 Many aspects of these advances do not depend on specific workload and resource properties.